-Kalabash Bodycare is named after the Calabash tree (Crescentia cujete), a native evergreen native to the Caribbean, Africa, Central & South America.
+The Kalabash Bodycare range of artisan soap, bath bodycare and soy wax candles is named after the Calabash tree (Crescentia cujete), a native evergreen native to the Caribbean, Africa, Central & South America.
 It grows up to 8 metres and flowers throughout the year.

-Its magnificence really is a sight to behold when in flower and later when fruiting as the fruit grow directly from nodes on the branches and all over the trunk alongside beautiful wild orchids which germinate and cascade down with their roots exposed to draw moisture from the air.
+Its magnificence really is a sight to behold.
+When in flower, and later when fruiting the fruit grow directly from nodes on the branches and all over the trunk alongside beautiful wild orchids which germinate and cascade down with their roots exposed to draw moisture from the air.

 The flowers fade by noon the following day and are immediately replaced by fresh blooms in time for the bats’ next feed.